18 Lasting Effects of Growing Up With an Absent Father

 9. You might experience financial insecurity.

 Sometimes, growing up in a single-parent household can lead to financial struggles that carry into adulthood.
 You might find yourself overly anxious about money or, conversely, struggling with financial responsibility.
-This isn’t a reflection of your worth, but rather a common challenge that can be overcome with education and support.
+It’s not a reflection of your worth, but rather a common challenge that can be overcome with education and support.

 10. You could find it hard to express your emotions.

 Without a father to model emotional expression, you might struggle with identifying and expressing your feelings.
-This can lead to emotional suppression or outbursts.
+It could result in emotional suppression or outbursts.
 Learning to identify, and healthily express, emotions is a skill that can be developed at any age.

 11. You may develop perfectionist tendencies.